-- 5.2.20 Temporary traffic management would be provided during AIL delivery where required, along with appropriate communications with the local community. - 5.2.21 The AIL delivery vehicle is anticipated to be accompanied by escort vehicles, should this be deemed necessary.
+- 5.2.20 Temporary traffic management would be provided during AIL delivery where required, along with appropriate communications with the local community. - 5.2.21 AlL delivery vehicles are anticipated to be accompanied by escort vehicles, should this be deemed necessary.
 Night deliveries would be undertaken where required, to reduce disruption and maintain safety on the LRN and SRN. - 5.2.22 The Electronic Service Delivery for Abnormal Loads (ESDAL) system would be used for route planning, notifications and approvals. - 5.2.23 The full CTMP will set out the anticipated procedures based on liaison with the highway authorities.